cox_regression.survival_stacking module¶

 This function stacks a dataset as described in https://arxiv.org/pdf/2107.13480.pdf.
 The input is in the form of separate numpy arrays.
-So for patient 1, we have its covariates in covariates[1], its failure time in times[1], and its event indicator in failed[1].
-All the arrays should have the same length.
-Based on the input, the function takes into consideration time-dependency and/or discretization.
-When using discretization, we always use the situation at the beginning of a time interval.
-E.g. if a covariate changes within a time interval, this is recorded at the start of the next interval.
-Hence, if a covariate changes twice during an interval, the intermediate value will be lost.
-Patients censored within an interval will be recorded as having survived the interval.
+So for patient 1, we have its covariates in covariates[0], its failure time in times[0], and its event indicator in failed[0].
+All these arrays should have the same length.
+Time bins allow for discretized stacking, where there is one stacked block for each time bin.

 - Parameters: